kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 Copy the Kubernetes certificate file (`$HOME/.kube/config`) [from Linux controller](https://docs.microsoft.com/en-us/virtualization/windowscontainers/kubernetes/creating-a-linux-master#collect-cluster-information) to this new `C:\k` directory on your Windows node.

-Tip: You can use tools such as [xcopy](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/xcopy) or [WinSCP](https://winscp.net/eng/download.php) to transfer the config file between nodes.
+Tip: You can use tools such as [xcopy](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/xcopy), [WinSCP](https://winscp.net/eng/download.php), [PowerShell wrapper for WinSCP](https://www.powershellgallery.com/packages/WinSCP/5.13.2.0) to transfer the config file between nodes.